nxtbn-com/.github/profile/README.md

 - **Open-Source & Free**: nxtbn is accessible to everyone, with no licensing fees or restrictions.
 - **Developed by Industry Veterans**: Created by experts with years of experience in E-commerce and software development.
 - **Flexible Integration**: Seamlessly integrates with your existing ecosystem.
+- **Built with Django**: If you're familiar with Python and Django, nxtbn is a breeze to work with.
+You can seamlessly develop and manage your E-commerce platform without the need to learn new technologies.
+- **No-Code Management**: If you're not a technical person, that's fine—nxtbn allows you to deploy and manage your E-commerce platform without writing a single line of code.
+It's designed to be user-friendly and intuitive.

 ## 🚀 Getting Started
 Ready to start?
 Here's what you need to do: